Overview

 "Upon this rock I shall build My church; and the gates of hell shall not prevail against it."
 (Matt.
 16:18).

-In Essays on the Doctrine Concerning the Church, Hieromartyr Hilarion (Troitsky) turns to patristic resources from the early centuries of Christianity, seminal works at the periphery of the consciousness of every Christian, and brings them to the forefront as living witnesses to the unbroken tradition of the Church.
-Rather than shunning the works of non-Orthodox historians and theologians, the author acknowledges their scholarly contribution, while simultaneously demonstrating their inconsistencies, often citing experts of their own confession.
-St. Hilarion's staggeringly extensive familiarity with sources both patristic and modern, coupled with his own lucid thinking and profoundly Orthodox mindset, superbly equip him for his extensive analysis of the subject.
+On the Dogma of the Church: An Historical Overview of the Sources of Ecclesiology, the Holy Hieromartyr Hilarion (Troitsky) explores patristic resources from the early centuries of Christianity.
+He brings seminal works at the periphery of the consciousness of every Christian to the forefront as living witnesses to the unbroken tradition of the Church.
+St. Hilarion's staggeringly extensive familiarity with sources both patristic and modern, coupled with his own lucid thinking and profoundly Orthodox outlook, superbly equip him for his extensive analysis of the subject.

-This superb collection of essays is one that will edify the minds and enrich the ecclesiastical lives of new generations of Christians of all walks of life, while providing invaluable context for evaluating the authenticity and Orthodoxy of ecumenical dialogue.
+This superb collection of essays is one that will edify the minds and enrich the ecclesiastical lives of new generations of Christians of all walks of life, while providing invaluable context for evaluating the authenticity and Orthodoxy of contemporary theories about the church.

 Notes